Outbound-Process/.github/.github/ISSUE_TEMPLATE/read-and-confirm-guidelines-for-SAP-initiated-projects.md

 ---

-Please read the [Guidelines for SAP initiated Projects](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Guidelines+for+SAP-initiated+Open+Source+Projects) carefully and confirm that you did so via a comment to this issue.
+Please read the [Guidelines for SAP Initiated Projects](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Guidelines+for+SAP-initiated+Open+Source+Projects) carefully and confirm that you did so by writing a comment in this issue.
 Thanks!